coderefinery/git-intro/_episodes/02-basics.md

 Git is used to track the content of a folder as they are changed overtime.
 This could be files in a folder or files in one of the sub-folders.
 When a file is under the Git tracking, it is possible to go back to any historical version of that file.
-More precisely, back to any version of the file which we asked git to keep a record of.
+More precisely, back to any version of the file which we asked Git to keep a record of.
 As this is a navigation between versions we refer to Git as a version control system.
 Git need to maintain records to provide this time-travel functionality.
-These records and associated information are called a git repository.
+These records and associated information are called a Git repository.
-The git repository it self resides in the folder git is tracking and kept inside a sub-folder called .git.
+The Git repository it self is a set of files and kept inside a sub-folder called ".git".

 ## Tracking a guacamole recipe with Git